yaya2devops/cloudblog/cl44pf7x601gmjenv6ilp5xqc.md

 When a large quantity of cpu is operating, one of the most important variables in the price is the service; some services are free, while others pay a lot.
 Likewise the duration of the service should be something to regard.

 ### Locations & Regions
-Azure products have different prices depending on you deploy them.
+Azure products have different prices depending on where you deploy them.
 If at all possible, use them in locations and regions where they are less expensive.

 ---